• Selling Mineral Rights

 In order for mineral ownership to be transferred a deed, conveyance or affidavit of heirship needs to be filed with the county clerk where the minerals are located.
 Landmen use these record to determine who owns the minerals and needs to sign an oil and gas lease before a well can be drilled.
 If they cannot find you, you might miss out on royalties.

 Oil and gas companies are constantly acquiring and divesting assets.
 Just like banks sell mortgages to be serviced by a different company, operators buy and sell working interest and the obligation to operate the well and pay interest owners.
-Often information gets mixed up when assets are transferred from one company to another.
-The new operator may not be paying based on the correct ownership figures, the might be failing to pay for gas the use - assuming your lease allows for the free use of gas.
+Sometimes information gets mixed up when assets are transferred from one company to another.
+The new operator may not be paying based on the correct ownership figures, they might be failing to pay for gas the use – assuming your lease allows for the free use of gas.
 They might be charging you for deductions that are not allowed per your lease terms.
 They might take you out of pay status, obligating you to prove that you own the minerals via an oil and gas lease and division orders.
-A lot of things can happen when one company buys the assets of another company and you need to be a vigilant mineral manager (or perhaps hire someone to do it for you).

 Dormant Minerals Act